Domain Adaptation under Missingness Shift: Discussion

-There is a rich history of learning under various missing data mechanisms when missing data indicators are available \citep{rubin1976inference,robins1994estimation,little2019statistical}.
-Common practices for handling missing data include discarding all samples with missingness (complete-case analysis) \citep{little2019statistical,gelman2020regression}, imputing with the mean or last value carried forward \citep{gelman2020regression}, combining inferences from multiple imputations \citep{rubin1996MI,van2011mice,gelman2020regression}, matching-based algorithms, iterative regression imputation \citep{stekhoven2012missforest,gelman2020regression}, and including missingness indicators as features \citep{groenwold2012missing,lipton2016modeling, little2019statistical}.
+There is a rich history of learning under various missing data mechanisms when missing data indicators are available \citep{rubin1976inference,robins1994estimation,little2019statistical,gelman2020regression}.
+Common practices for handling missing data include discarding all samples with missingness (complete-case analysis) \citep{little2019statistical}, imputing with mean or last value carried forward, combining inferences from multiple imputations \citep{rubin1996MI,van2011mice}, matching-based algorithms, iterative regression imputation \citep{stekhoven2012missforest,NEURIPS2021_5fe8fdc7}, building missingness indicators into model architecture \citep{le2020neumiss}, and including missingness indicators as features \citep{groenwold2012missing,lipton2016modeling, little2019statistical}.
 However, these techniques require indicators for whether each covariate is missing in the first place.

 In single cell RNA sequencing, missing data indicators are often absent in count data due to dropout, where a tiny proportion of the transcripts in each cell are sequenced, so expressed transcripts can go undetected and are instead assigned a zero value.
 This is often dealt with by leveraging domain-specific knowledge to inform probabilistic models, such as assuming a zero-inflated negative binomial distribution of counts~\citep{risso2018general}, using a mixture model to identify likely missing values before imputing with nonnegative least squares regression~\citep{li2018accurateSCIMPUTE}, adopting a Bayesian approach to estimate a posterior distribution of gene expressions~\citep{huang2018saver}, or graph-based methods on a lower dimensional manifold derived from principal component analysis~\citep{van2018recoveringMAGIC}.